BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.PlayerHoleCardsChangedCommand.md

       "description": "The id of the table where this command needs to go", "type": "int"
     },
-    "Cards": {
+    "FaceDownCards": {
-      "description": "The visible cards currently in the hands of the player", "type": "array",
+      "description": "The cards in hand that are currently facing down (hidden to other players).", "type": "array",
       "items": {
         "type": "string"
       }
     },
-    "NbHiddenCards": {
+    "FaceUpCards": {
-      "description": "How many cards in the hand of the player that are invisible", "type": "int"
+      "description": "The cards in hand that are currently facing up (visible to other players).", "type": "array",
+      "items": {
+        "type": "string"
+      }
     },
     "NoSeat": {
       "description": "The position on the table where is sitting the player with the cards.",